The Social Sustainability Forum

 - identify future needs and challenges within social sustainability and contribute to the development of measures and strategies to tackle these.

 To develop society in a socially sustainable manner necessitates the involvement and collaboration of various society players.
-The Forum’s activities are therefore open to elected representatives, public servants and other people active within the municipalities, county councils, the state, the business sector, civil society organisations and academia.
+The Forum’s activities are therefore open to elected representatives, public servants and other people active within the municipalities, regions, the state, the business sector, civil society organisations and academia.

 Why do we need joint efforts on social sustainability?